bazelbuild/bazel/site/versions/master/docs/skylark/rules.md

 ## Providers

-Providers are used to access information from other rules.
-A rule depending on another rule has access to the data the latter provides.
-These data can be e.g. output files, the libraries the dependent rule is using to link or compile, or anything the depending rule should know about.
-Using providers is the only way to exchange data between rules.
+Providers are pieces of information that a rule exposes to other rules that depend on it.
+This data can include output files, libraries, parameters to pass on a tool's command line, or anything else the depending rule should know about.
+Providers are the only mechanism to exchange data between rules, and can be thought of as part of a rule's public interface (loosely analogous to a function's return value).

-A rule can only access data provided by its direct dependencies, not that of transitive dependencies: if rule `top` depends on `middle`, and `middle` depends on `bottom`, then `middle` is a direct dependency of `top` and `bottom` is a transitive dependency of `top`.
-In this scenario `top` can only access data provided by `middle`.
-If `middle` also provides the data that `bottom` provided to it, then and only then can `top` access it.
+A rule can only see the providers of its direct dependencies.
+If there is a rule `top` that depends on `middle`, and `middle` depends on `bottom`, then we say that `middle` is a direct dependency of `top`, while `bottom` is a transitive dependency of `top`.
+In this case, `top` can see the providers of `middle`.
+The only way for `top` to see any information from `bottom` is if `middle` re-exports this information in its own providers; this is how transitive information can be accumulated from all dependencies.
+In such cases, consider using [depsets](depsets.md) to hold the data more efficiently without excessive copying.

 The following data types can be passed using providers: